steveblue/react-starter/README.md

 After spending years with Angular CLI I can't say I'm a big fan of starter code projects.
 Having distributed my last starter code in 2015, I find CLI tools make it way easier to bootstrap applications.
 Who knows?
 Maybe this is the beginning of a CLI that scaffolds this starter code.

+### Development Server

+Run `yarn dev` to start up a development server with hot module replacement and livereload.
+This dev environment is client side only.

+To develop with server-side rendering, run `yarn dev:ssr`.

+### Production Server

+`yarn prod` builds the application for production.
+To view the production build in browser, run `NODE_ENV=production node dist/server`.
+This configuration enables gzip compression and server-side rendering.

 ### SSL

 To configure SSL, place `cert.pem` and `key.pem` files in `.config/ssl`.